moosch/moosch/README.md

 # Hi there, I'm Ryan 👋

-I work at a company called [A Cloud Guru](https://acloudguru.com/) which is part of [Pluralsight](https://pluralsight.com).
-If you haven't heard of them they do (among _lots_ of other things) online training to help people become, well, Cloud Gurus.
+I work on the [Cloud](https://acloudguru.com/) team at [Pluralsight](https://pluralsight.com).
+If you haven't heard of them they do (among _lots_ of other things) online training for careers in software and cloud things..

-I love functional programming and testing out programming languages.
+In addition to work, love functional programming and testing out programming languages.

-## Languages
+## Languages I use

 Probably in order of how frequently I use them.